schrodingersbox/keto/README.md

   1. Darker is not better.
 It's likea pregnancy test.
 You're either in or out.
 There is no degree.

-  2. As your body becomes keto adapted, you will burn more ketones and pee out less.
-After your body adjusts, you could be in keto and still not change the color of a strip.
+  2. As your body becomes keto adapted, you will burn more ketones and eliminate less.
+After your body adapts, you could be in keto and still not change the color of a strip.

 ### Drink lots of water